bradleyboy/yarsk/Readme.md

 ## Linting

 If you'd like your JavaScript to be linted, copy the `.eslintrc.example` to `.eslintrc`.
 I've included my own defaults, feel free to modify them to your own taste.
 For more information on configuring ESLint, [consult its documentation](http://eslint.org/docs/rules/).
 Linting is run before each webpack build when a `.eslintrc` file is present.

+## .editorconfig

+An example `.editorconfig` file is provided with sensible defaults for JavaScript.
+Feel free to modify `.editorconfig.example` to match your own preferences, then renamed the file to `.editorconfig` and use an IDE or editor that supports [EditorConfig](http://editorconfig.org/).